 When two collaborators write the same line at the same time, Arqo surfaces the conflict and asks.
 We will not silently auto-merge dialogue with a heuristic.
 The cost of getting the wrong word wrong is too high.

-FDX is in Free, not gated to Pro.
+FDX is in Free, not gated to Pro — Account → Export everything gives you the file on any tier.
 If Arqo is wrong for you, you leave with the file.
 Vendor lock-in is the oldest screenwriting-software tax; we’re not charging it.

 Full signed list at /no-list.